kyverno/chainsaw/website/docs/configuration/options/namespace.md

 # Namespace options

-Namespace options contain the configuration used to allocate a namespace for each test.
+Namespace options contain the configuration used by Chainsaw to allocate a namespace for each test.

 ## Supported elements